Despite what you may have heard, preparing for and having a colonoscopy may be annoying and uncomfortable, but it isn’t painful.

 Intestinal perforations are tiny tears in the rectum wall or colon.
 They can be made accidentally during the procedure by an instrument.
 These punctures are slightly more likely to occur if a polyp is removed.

 Perforations can often be treated with watchful waiting, bed rest, and antibiotics.
-Large tears are medical emergencies that require surgical repair.
+Large tears, however, are medical emergencies that require surgical repair.

 Post-polypectomy electrocoagulation syndrome